 You should also tell your close contacts that you have tested positive.
 Close contacts should monitor for symptoms and test for COVID-19 if they have any symptoms.
 Here are some simple steps for them to follow.

 Find out more about what to do if you test positive to COVID-19.

-Care is available for all positive COVID-19 cases.
+Care is available for everyone who tests positive to COVID-19 if needed.

 Options for care

 If you need extra support to recover from COVID-19, you may isolate and receive treatment in a dedicated Community Case Management Facility.
-These are located in Hobart, Launceston and Burnie, with care provided on-site by clinical health staff.
-People who typically require care in a community facility are those with moderate symptoms, those who do not have a suitable place to isolate and recover or those who have no social supports available to support in-home care.
-If you are very unwell due to COVID-19, you will be treated in hospital.
+These are located in Hobart, Launceston and Devonport, with care provided on-site by clinical health staff.

 Managing your COVID-19 symptoms at home